darshan152/fyp/docs/UserGuide.md

 Parameters:
 * New Column Name: Name of new column
 * Function: Function to apply in order to generate new column
-* Add: Add a column
+* Add: Add a row to transformation
 * Delete: Remove last row from transformation

 Add Functions: